prateeknischal/prateeknischal.github.io/content/posts/trust-the-certs.md

 * `C = US, O = Google Trust Services LLC, CN = GTS CA 1C3` another layer of intermediate issuer CA
 * `CN = *.google.com` the final leaf certificate for the server

-## What are certificates made of
+## What does a certificate contain

 Now that you have seen how to make a simple certificate chain, let's see what each item in a sample certificate mean.
-Looking at the google.com certificate,
+Looking at the www.google.com certificate,

 * **Version** denotes the certificate structure, version 3 is the [`x509v3`](https://en.wikipedia.org/wiki/X.509) type of certificate.
 * **Serial Number** notes the unique identifier for the certificate.
 This can be same for 2 different issuers but can't be same for any 2 certificate for a single issuer.